When Friendships Go South… Are You Ready?

 Having a friend can make life brighter, but there are times when certain friends aren’t worth having.
 This situation becomes a toxic friendship!

 Psychologists agree that a healthy relationship involves compassion, respect, security and sharing.
 Unfortunately, not every relationship meets these qualifications.
-According to a Today.com and Self magazine survey, 82 percent of people have had toxic friendships.
+According to a Today.com and Self magazine survey, 82 percent of people have had toxic friendship.
 These “friendships” involve criticism, dishonesty, negativity and selfishness.

 When people grow apart, have a fight, or experience personal misfortunes it can turn friendships toxic.
 According to the survey most people (65 percent) have had a selfish, uncaring friend.
 Fifty-nine percent feel that their friend was constantly negative, draining them of their energy.
 Of the participants, 55 percent have had over-critical friends, 45 percent have had a “backstabbing friend,” and 37 percent have friends that they don’t trust.